antistereotip/ghost/SOCIETY/blackpaper.md

 ```python
 python -m SimpleHTTPServer
 ```
-- Running this script will serve all the files on the locale on port 8000
+- Running this script will serve all the files on the local on port 8000

 ### Ghost Repo: